-Management is responsible for the preparation and fair presentation of these financial statements in accordance with Canadian accounting standards for not-for-profit organizations, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-In preparing the financial statements, management is responsible for assessing the Trust's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Trust or to cease operations, or has no realistic alternative but to do so.
+Management is responsible for the preparation and fair presentation Evaluate the overall presentation, structure and content of the financial of these financial statements in accordance with Canadian accounting statements, including the disclosures, and whether the financial standards for not-for-profit organizations, and for such internal control statements represent the underlying transactions and events in a as management determines is necessary to enable the preparation of manner that achieves fair presentation. financial statements that are free from material misstatement, whether due to fraud or error.
+In preparing the financial statements, management We communicate with those charged with governance regarding, among is responsible for assessing the Trust's ability to continue as a going other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either that we identify during our audit. intends to liquidate the Trust or to cease operations, or has no realistic alternative but to do so.